XML with PDF fill

 We come across PDF forms while filing tax documents, banking, and insurance documents.
 Many organizations use fillable PDFs in their day-to-day operations.
 They are portable across a great way to collect data from customers and partners.
 They are also very useful for storing sensitive information that needs to be protected from unauthorized access.
 That makes them an ideal choice for contracts, agreements, and compliance documents.

-Business users store the data that goes into these pdf forms in Microsoft Excel format.
+Business users store the data that goes into these fillable PDF forms in Microsoft Excel format.
 Manually inputting data from an Excel to a PDF form is hassle and error-prone.
 If Excel contains hundreds of records, manual data entry wastes a lot of productivity.

 How EDocGen Works to Populate from Excel to Fillable PDFs

 It is the fastest system for bulk generation of fillable PDFs from Excel data.
-Business users can themselves automate the population of Excel data into the fillable PDF templates.
-It is an API-first product that supports the population of text fields, checkboxes and radio buttons, etc.
+Business users can themselves automate the population of Excel data into the existing fillable PDF templates.
+There is no need for any modifications to the PDF form or Excel file.

 fillable PDF for demo

 First, we upload this template.
-You can use your existing fillable PDF templates as-is.
-Click the upload button and make sure to set "flatten the template" radio button to false.
+You can use your existing fillable PDF file as-is.
+Click the upload button and make sure to set the "flatten the template" radio button to false.

 Excel to fillable PDF